biscon/kotlinworkshop/kotlin.md

 Objects can have supertypes but no constructors (as its always constructed for you).
 Object declarations are initialized lazily, when accessed for the first time.

+**Remember singletons often lead to higher coupling, which in turn leads to the dark side.**

 ### Using objects from Java
 Accessing object members from java uses a special syntax.